Why Choose Us for Vehicle Transport

 1. We understand military service members’ auto transport needs and values

-An important part of your job as an active member of the US Army, Navy, Marines, Air Force, or Coastguard is being able to respond quickly to a Permanent Change of Station order, whether it’s a cross-country relocation or just 500 miles away.
+An important part of your job as an active member of the United States Army, Navy, Marine Corps, Air Force, or Coast Guard is being able to respond quickly to a Permanent Change of Station order, whether it’s a cross-country relocation or just 500 miles away.
 We are a auto transport company that understands the challenges and sacrifices made by the military life, and also know you’re probably on a fairly tight stipend from the government.
 So we work with military families like yours to make military auto transport as affordable as it can be whether you will get a reimbursement or not.
 With a network of >8,500 carriers, we can mobilize a car transporter to most locations in a very reasonable timeline.

-2. How much does it cost to ship a car for military service members?
+2. How much does it cost to ship vehicles for military members?

 Military car shipping costs ~$1 per mile for 1-500 miles.
 So, a 350 mile trip would cost $350.
 The longer the distance, the lower the price: moving it ~1000 miles drops the rate to $.75 cents a mile, or $750.
-Coast-to-coast military car delivery can be as little as $.40 cents per mile.
-Car shipping quotes vary based on vehicle size, speed of delivery, availability in rural location, and seasonal demand.
+Coast-to-coast military car transport can be as little as $.40 cents per mile.
+Military auto shipping quotes vary based on vehicle size, speed of delivery, availability in rural location, and seasonal demand.

-We also provide shipping for your personal operating vehicle like motorcycle shipping and military truck shipping – and you’d be surprised at how many people ship old military jeeps and other vehicles.
+We also provide shipping for your personal operating vehicle like motorcycle shipping and military truck shipping – and you’d be surprised at how many people ship old military jeeps and other military vehicles.
 We can even arrange to transport decommissioned military tanks.

 3. How long does it take to ship a car when transferred?

-POV car shipping for service members takes between 1-6 calendar days from the date your vehicle is picked up to when it’s dropped off.
+POV shipping for service members takes between 1-6 calendar days from the date your vehicle is picked up to when it’s dropped off.
 A driver usually covers about 500 miles per day.
 The first available pickup date is typically 2-7 business days after an order is booked, and express car transport is usually available within 24-72 hours depending on your location.
 As a car shipping company we understand the need for a clear schedule and do our best to give you specific times and dates.
 We have the utmost respect for our active military and veterans.

 5. More than POV car transport: Resources for every phase of deployment

 We care about your success, and offer a compilation of resources others have found useful over the years.
-None of these are related to car shipping, but we thought you’d appreciate some of these tools.
+None of these are related to your auto shipping needs, but we thought you’d appreciate some of these tools.

 • Make the most of wherever you are on your journey: whether you’re just getting started, getting home, or taking that victory lap, be ready for your next step with tips from Military OneSource for every phase of deployment.